adrianwedd/AI-SWA/README.md

 `version`, and a list of `permissions`.
 A `signature` field is optional and is verified when `PLUGIN_SIGNING_KEY` is set.

+### Security CI Pipeline

+The CI workflow performs automated security checks on every push:

+1. Dependencies are scanned for vulnerabilities and license issues using **Snyk**.
+2. **Semgrep** runs static analysis and fails the build on any findings.
+3. Plugin tests execute inside a network isolated Docker container.
+4. Successfully vetted plugins are signed with `cosign` and uploaded as artifacts.

+Set `SNYK_TOKEN`, `COSIGN_KEY`, and `COSIGN_PASSWORD` secrets to enable these steps.

 ## 📈 Observability

 All services expose Prometheus-compatible metrics.
 The Node I/O service uses